Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

  "wait for loader" -> waitForLoader
 ```

-- Class-scoped variables should have private access only and be initialised within constructor method
+- Class-scoped variables should have private access only and be initialized within constructor method
 ```java
 class SomeClass{
     private loginPage;